Here’s a fall bucket list full of fun fall activities and autumn arts and crafts that kids from toddlers to teens are sure to LOVE!

 Paint with autumn or fall colors as a process art activity.
-Invite children to paint with finger paints, watercolor paints, or tempera paints using an array of autumn colors.
+Invite children to paint with watercolor, tempera, or finger paints using an array of autumn colors.
 Or, try any of the fall art ideas listed below!

-- Invite children to try 2-color wet on wet watercolor painting with yellow and red.
+- Invite children to paint a 2-color wet-on-wet watercolor painting with yellow and red.